VoronDesign/VoronUsers/printer_mods/nateb16/THE_FILTER/FILTER_X/README.md

 10. Solder wire to JST connector (challenging but doable)

+10b. apply hot glue to the rear of the jst to prevent shorts

 11. Assemble and wire to the 3d printer control board.

 NOTES: